qsnake/gpaw/doc/documentation/convergence/convergence.rst

 * The initial guess for the electron density is always calculated using the LCAO scheme, with a default single-zeta basis, i.e. one orbital for each valence electron.
-You can try to make a better initial guess by enlarging the basis-set.
+You can try to make a better initial guess by enlarging the :ref:`manual_basis`.
 This can be done by setting ``basis='szp'`` if you want to use a single-zeta-polarized basis.
 Note that you first need to generate the basis file, as described in :ref:`LCAO mode <lcao>`.
 * Try changing the :ref:`eigensolver <manual_eigensolver>`.
 The
   default, ``RMM-DIIS``, is good for speed, but can sometimes have poor convergence properties.
 The conjugate gradient, ``CG``, solver